 Manufacturing engineers can be employed in any industry that has an end product.
 You can find opportunities in:

-- food and drink;
+- food and drink

-- oil refinery;
+- oil refinery

-- plant and machinery manufacture;
+- plant and machinery manufacture

-Employers will range from small local operations to large multinational organisations with plants and operations all over the world.
+Employers range from small local operations to large multinational organisations with plants and operations all over the world.
 Central and local government also employ manufacturing engineers, as do the armed forces and utility companies.

 Look for job vacancies at:

-It is common for specialist recruitment agencies to handle vacancies.
+Specialist recruitment agencies also handle vacancies.

 - Institution of Chemical Engineers (IChemE)